diyhue/ReadTheDocs/source/lights/mqtt.rst

 Zigbee2mqtt
 -----------

-[Zigbee2mqtt](https://zigbee2mqtt.io) is a really nice application that uses a (pretty) cheap zigbee device and lets you control it from a mqtt server.
-To use zigbee2mqtt with diyHue, you'll need to make sure the you turned on ``homeassistant`` in the [configuration](https://www.zigbee2mqtt.io/information/configuration.html).
+`Zigbee2mqtt <https://zigbee2mqtt.io>`_ is a really nice application that uses a (pretty) cheap zigbee device and lets you control it from a mqtt server.
+To use zigbee2mqtt with diyHue, you'll need to make sure the you turned on ``homeassistant`` in the `configuration <https://www.zigbee2mqtt.io/information/configuration.html>`_.
 This will make zigbee2mqtt start sending the auto discovery messages.

 .. code-block:: YAML

     homeassistant: true

 By using zigbee2mqtt and a compatible zigbee device together with diyHue you could replace the original bridges for zigbee lights.
 Hue bridge and/or TradFri.